sahilbagde1/Playwright_Automation/README.md

   Tracing.
 Configure test retry strategy, capture execution trace, videos and screenshots to eliminate flakes.

   No trade-offs • No limits
   Browsers run web content belonging to different origins in different processes.
-Playwright is aligned with the architecture of the modern browsers and runs tests out-of-process.
-This makes Playwright free of
-  the typical in-process test runner limitations.
+Playwright is aligned with the architecture of the modern browsers and runs tests out-of-process.This makes Playwright free of the typical in-process test runner limitations.

   Multiple everything.
 Test scenarios that span multiple tabs, multiple origins and multiple users.
 Create scenarios with different contexts for different users and run them against your server, all in one test.